monikachomiak/horiseon/README.md

 # Project Description

 The Horiseon website showcases the company's marketing objectives.
 They specialize in SEO, Online Reputation Management, Social Media Marketing, Lead Gen, Brand Awareness, and Cost Management.
 Each section has a short description to summarize the term referenced.
+This content is intended to help potential clients understand the full scopt in which Horiseon can assist their customers.

+This project was created, edited, and revised using HTML and CSS elements.
+CSS demonstrates use of background and font colors, image borders and positioning, font display, margin, padding, and box sizing.

 # Expected Behavior